Author

 • Flexibility: You can choose between various EBS volume types (General Purpose, Provisioned IOPS, and Cold HDD) based on your specific performance and cost requirements.
 EBS volumes can also be resized to accommodate changing storage needs without disrupting your instances.

 However, some issues associated with EBS volume contribute to a higher AWS bill.
-Our process to automate shrinkage and expand storage resources involves conducting a comprehensive storage audit.
-Upon conducting a storage audit of multiple organizations leveraging cloud service, we discovered that there were three primary problems.
+Our process to automate shrinkage and expand storage resources involves conducting a comprehensive storage discovery.

 • Idle volumes: EBS idle volumes are not actively used or serve no purpose.
 For example, they could have been associated with an instance or application but are no longer needed.
-Even though volumes are not actively used, they still incur costs while provisioning.
-AWS charges for the provisioned storage regardless of whether it is being used.

 • Overutilized volumes: An overutilized volume occurs when the storage demands on a particular EBS volume constantly exceed its performance capabilities.
 In other words, the volume is consumed to its maximum capacity, resulting in performance bottlenecks.
-Although overutilization has no direct costs, the performance impact on your application might require upgrading to a more expensive (and higher-performing) EBS volume type.

 • Over-provisioned volumes: An over-provisioned volume occurs when more storage is allocated to an EBS volume than an application or instance needs.
 Too much storage capacity increases costs since you are not utilizing it effectively.

 Optimizing storage often becomes complex due to the limited scope of Cloud Service Providers' (CSPs) storage features.
 Meeting storage needs frequently involves developing custom tools, significantly increasing DevOps efforts and time.
-Relying solely on CSP tools might lead to manual, resource-heavy processes unsuitable for routine tasks.

 Confronted with this challenge, many organizations compromise by over-provisioning.
 The primary driver behind this choice is the need for uninterrupted application uptime, as disruptions can severely impact daily operations.
-Businesses lacking comprehensive tools and dealing with resource-intensive solutions tend to prioritize stability over-optimizing resources.
-As a result, they adopt over-provisioning as a practical but imperfect solution.

-However, overprovisioning significantly impacts the overall AWS bill in the following ways.
+However, overprovisioning significantly impacts the overall AWS bill in the following ways:

 • Over-provisioning EBS volumes can result in unnecessary costs and inflated AWS bills, especially at scale, which is a substantial burden.